General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- The 2019 Wimbledon remaining between Roger Federer and Novak Djokovic was determined by a tiebreaker – what number of video games had every participant gained within the remaining set previous to the tiebreaker?
+- The 2019 Wimbledon closing between Roger Federer and Novak Djokovic was determined by a tiebreaker – what number of video games had every participant gained within the closing set previous to the tiebreaker?

 - Who gained the Australian Open Girls’s Singles title in 2020?